Role at ANSTO

 Professor Michael James received his B.Sc from the University of Sydney, and PhD in inorganic chemistry from the University of Cambridge (UK), where he investigated new classes of magnetic and superconducting ceramics.
 Postdoctoral positions followed at the Rutherford Appleton Laboratory (UK), and the University of Nagoya (Japan).

-Michael currently leads the Science Team at the Australian Synchrotron, a role he has held since January 2013.
+Michael became Acting Director of the Australian Synchrotron in 2022.
+Previously he led the Science Team at the Australian Synchrotron from January 2013.
 The Science Team is responsible for the operation and development of new capabilities at the 10 existing beamlines at the Australian Synchrotron as part of an international, merit-based User program.
 This program hosts around 1000 experiments and more than 5000 User visits per annum.
 Michael also leads the team of Scientists that are designing and building a suite of 9 new beamlines at the Australian Synchrotron – part of the BR-GHT Program.

 Prior to joining the team at the Australian Synchrotron, Michael built Australia’s first Neutron Reflectometer at the 10 MW HIFAR reactor at Lucas Heights, and developed Small Angle X-ray Scattering and X-ray Reflectometry facilities.
 He then led the design, construction and operation of the $4 million PLATYPUS time-of-flight neutron reflectometer at the Australian Centre for Neutron Scattering at Australia’s OPAL 20 MW research reactor.